ChrisPenner/ChrisPenner.github.io/site/posts/traversals-for-batching.md

 is also directly at odds with being performant.
 A lot of data has a tree structure, and so working with this data is usually most simply expressed as a series of nested function calls.
 Nested function calls are a reasonable approach when executing CPU-bound tasks, but in webapps we're often querying or fetching data along the way.
 In a nested function structure we'll naturally end up interleaving a lot of one-off data requests.
-In most cases these data requests will block execution until a round-trip to the database fetches the data we need to proceed.
+In most cases these data requests will block further execution until a round-trip to the database fetches the data we need to proceed.

 In Unison Share, I often need to hydrate an ID into an AST structure which represents a chunk of code, and each reference in that code will often contain some metadata or information of its own.
-We split off large text blobs and external code references from the AST itself, so sometimes these fetches will proceed in layers, e.g. fetch the AST, then fetch the text literals referenced in the tree, then fetch the code referenced by the tree, etc.
+We split off large text blobs and external code references from the AST itself, so sometimes these fetches will proceed in layers, e.g. fetch the AST, then fetch the text literals referenced in the tree, then fetch the metadata for code referenced by the tree, etc.

 When hydrating a large batch of code definitions, if each definition takes N database calls, loading M definitions is NxM database round-trips, NxM query plans, and potentially NxM index or table scans!
 If you make a call for each text ID or external reference individually, then this scales even worse.

-This post investigates a technique I've crafted for iteratively evolving **linear, nested** codepaths into **batched** versions of the same codepaths which allow you to keep the same nested code structure, avoiding the need to restructure the whole codebase.
+The technique in the post details a technique for using traversals to iteratively evolve **linear, nested** codepaths into similar functions which work on **batches** of data instead.
+Critically, It allows keeping all the same codepaths which allow you to keep the same nested code structure, avoiding the need to restructure the whole codebase and allowing you to easily introduce batching progressively without shipping a whole rewrite at once.
 It also provides a trivial mechanism for **deduplicating** data requests, and even allows using the exact same codepath for loading 0, 1, or many entities in a typesafe way.
 First a quick explanation of how I ended up in this situation.

 ## Case study: Unison Share definition loading

 I'm in charge of the [Unison Share](https://share.unison-lang.org/) code-hosting and collaboration platform.
-The codebase for this webapp started its life as a webapp by collecting bits and pieces of code from the UCM CLI application.
-UCM uses SQLite, so the first iteration was minimal rewrite which simply replaced SQLite bits with equivalent Postgres calls, but the codepaths themselves were left largely the same.
+The codebase for this webapp started its life by collecting bits and pieces of code from the UCM CLI application.
+UCM uses SQLite, so the first iteration was minimal rewrite which simply replaced SQLite queries with the equivalent Postgres queries, but the codepaths themselves were left largely the same.

 SQLite operates in-process and loads everything from memory or disk, so for our intents and purposes in UCM it has essentially no latency.
 As a result, most code for loading definitions from the user's codebase in UCM was written simply and linearly, loading the data only as it is needed.
-E.g. we may have a method `loadText :: TextId -> Sqlite.Transaction Text`, and if you want to load many text references it was perfectly reasonable to just traverse `loadText` over a list of IDs.
+E.g. we may have a method `loadText :: TextId -> Sqlite.Transaction Text`, and when we needed to load many text references it was perfectly reasonable to just traverse `loadText` over a list of IDs.

-Not all databases have the same tradeoffs though!
-In the Unison Share webapp we now use a Postgres Database, which means the database has a network call and round-trip latency for each and every query.
+However, not all databases have the same trade-offs!
+In the Unison Share webapp we use Postgres, which means the database has a network call and round-trip latency for each and every query.
 We now pay a fixed round-trip latency cost on every query that simply wasn't a factor before.
-Something simple like`traverse loadText textIds` is now performing **hundreds** of _sequential_ database calls and individual text index lookups!
+Something simple like `traverse loadText textIds` is now performing **hundreds** of _sequential_ database calls and individual text index lookups!
 Postgres doesn't know anything about which query we'll run next, so it can't optimize this at all (aside from warming up caches) That's clearly not good.

-To optimize for Postgres we'd much prefer to make one large database call which collects all the `TextId`s and returns all the `Text` values in a single query, this allows Postgres to save a lot of work by finding all text values in a single scan, and means we only pay for a single round-trip delay rather than one delay per text.
+To optimize for Postgres we'd much prefer to make one large database call which takes an array of a batch of `TextId`s and returns all the `Text` results in a single query, this allows Postgres to save a lot of work by finding all text values in a single scan, and means we only incur a single round-trip delay rather than one per text.

 Here's a massively simplified sketch of what the original naive linear code looked like: